The Magnificent Seven: Plot

-The seven ride out for a pre-emptive raid on Calvera's camp but find it abandoned.
+The seven ride out for a preemptive raid on Calvera's camp but find it abandoned.
 Returning to the village, they are captured by Calvera and his men, who have colluded with some of the villagers to sneak in and take control.
-Calvera spares the seven's lives, part believing they have been disillusioned by the betrayal, and part fearing reprisals from their friends across the border.
+Calvera spares the seven's lives, believing they have been disillusioned by the betrayal and fearing reprisals from their friends across the border.

 Preparing to depart, Chris and Vin admit they have become emotionally attached to the village.
 Britt declares that no man will take his gun and see him ride away.
 Chico insists that he hates the villagers; when Chris points out he grew up as a farmer as well, Chico angrily responds that it is men like Calvera and Chris who made the villagers what they are.

 The gang escorts the seven gunmen from the village and returns their weapons.
 The seven debate their next move.
 All agree to return and fight, except Harry, who believes the effort is futile and suicidal.

 The gunmen infiltrate the village and a gunfight breaks out.
 Harry, who has had a change of heart, returns in time to save Chris's life but is himself fatally shot.
-Harry pleads to know what they were fighting for, and Chris lies about hidden gold to let Harry believe he died for a fortune; Harry smiles before dying.
-Lee finds the nerve to burst into a house where several villagers are being held, shooting their captors and releasing the prisoners to join the fight, but is gunned down as he leaves the house.
+Harry pleads to know what they were fighting for before he dies, and Chris lies about hidden gold to let Harry believe he died for a fortune.
+Lee finds the nerve to burst into a house where several villagers are being held, shooting their captors and releasing the prisoners to join the fight, but he is gunned down as he leaves the house.
 Bernardo, shot protecting the boys he befriended, tells them as he dies to see how bravely their fathers fought.
 Britt dies after killing many bandits and exposing himself from cover.
-Chris shoots Calvera, who demands to know why he came back for the village.
+Chris shoots Calvera, who asks why he came back for the village before dying.
 The remaining bandits flee.

 Chris, Vin, and Chico bid farewell to the village elder.
 The elder tells them that only the villagers have won, whereas the gunslingers are "like the wind, blowing over the land and passing on."
 As they pause for one last glance back at the village, Chico decides to stay with Petra.
-As they pass the graves of their fallen comrades, Chris admits the elder was right.
+As Chris and Vin pass the graves of their fallen comrades, Chris admits the elder was right.